 The M&IE Rate Table below provides individual meal reimbursement amounts, which are breakdowns of the M&IE per diem rates shown in the U.S. General Services Administration (GSA) CONUS/OCONUS Guideline tables.
 These rates should be used to determine the maximum meal reimbursement amounts for official business meals and/or the M&IE reduction.
 The M&IE must be reduced for the applicable meal when meals are provided at no cost during an overnight travel period.
 Refer to the Pro-rations and Reductions section for additional guidance.
 This M&IE Rate table should be used unless a traveler needs to make an adjustment for provided meals.

 The table also lists the portion of the M&IE rate that is provided for incidental expenses (currently $5 for all tiers).

 The M&IE Rate table below reflects amounts for both the 75% travel days and the full travel days.

 - The M&IE per diem must correspond to the location specified for the overnight lodging.

 - Direct agency billing of meal expenses incurred during overnight travel, including charging meals to direct-billed hotel rooms, is not permitted.

-On a travel departure or return day, 75% of the Meals per diem is reimbursed.
-For example, if the M&IE rate allows a $46 total reimbursement, $36.00 [($46 - $5 = $41 x .75) = $30.75 + $5 = $35.75 which is rounded up to $36] would be allowable on a travel departure or return day.
+On a travel departure or return day, 75% of the Meals and Incidentals per diem is reimbursed.
+For example, if the M&IE rate allows a $51 total reimbursement, $38.25 [($51 x .75) = $38.25.
 For trips involving multiple travel destinations, base the reduction on the per diem in effect for where the night was spent as follows: